kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 February 9: Version 6.2.
 Fixed behavior of 'Show Player In Framebar Title' being off (displayed "???" in the titles for P1's and P2's framebars).
                    Fixed mouse cursor position not being in sync with where the mod's UI thinks it is on 1440p resolution in windowed mode
 - 2025 February 10: Version 6.3: Fixed mouse cursor position not being in sync with where the mod's UI thinks it is (again)
+- 2025 February 10: Version 6.4: Fixed display of frame advantage in framebar for moves that are very minus (previously was showing '?')